Rafael-Euzebio/study-notes/CS50x/Week 8: HTML, CSS, JS/CS50x HTML DOM.md

 </html>
 ```

-The below codeblock can be represented with a tree
+The above codeblock can be represented with a tree

 ```mermaid
 flowchart TD;